 The Journey to Widespread Legalization

 It’s intriguing to see how far we’ve come since the days when Nevada stood alone in offering legal sports betting.
 The landmark Supreme Court decision in May 2018 was a game-changer, enabling individual states to determine their regulations around sports betting.
-As of June 2023, 34 states, along with Washington D.C., have climbed on board, with others expected to join by year’s end.
+As of December 2024, 38 states and Washington, D.C., have legalized sports betting in some form, with more states anticipated to follow suit

 But with power comes responsibility.
 The variety in state laws can be confusing for enthusiasts.
 Some states might only permit in-person betting, others may focus on online platforms, and then there are nuances around which sports and what kind of bets are allowed.